 And now comes the part I know you’re all waiting for: My impressions of some of the art!
 But don’t worry, I’m only going to give my thoughts on four of the many pieces I saw.

 First up, I was drawn to an Andy Warhol painting called Siberian Tiger (1983).
 Now, please forgive me for my first thoughts about this painting, but it reminded me of the tigers and lions we used to draw as children.
-Well, the outline part at least—the rest of it was very much outside of my ability!
-The colouring and texture on the tiger’s eyes and facial features was beautiful.
+Well, the outline part at least – the rest of it was very much outside of my ability!
+The colouring and texture of the tiger’s eyes and facial features were beautiful.
 Truly the work of an artist and not that of my childhood drawings!
 But, the memories it brought me of my now-passed thoughts that I could be a famous artist made me smile.

 Finally, I was struck by a piece by Joseph Goldberg titled Pieces of Noon (1986; encaustic on linen over wood).
 The overall piece looked rather distressed and flaky and consisted of several ill-fitted bits of something-or-other stacked on each other—with a very tenuous looking base and a more stable looking top bit.

-And now I’m going to get all self-reflected and stuff because it’s my blog and it’s all about me and that last piece made me all reflective and stuff so: I found it amusing that, in an effort to reclaim my lunch hour, I found enjoyment in a bit of art called Pieces of Noon.
-Further, I enjoyed the symbolism* in the piece being distressed and flaky—just like I’ve been feeling lately.
-And I found it interesting that—despite the tenuous-looking base—the overall image seemed stable and solid.
+And now I’m going to get all self-reflected and stuff because it’s my blog and it’s all about me and that last piece made me all reflective and stuff so: I found it amusing that, to reclaim my lunch hour, I found enjoyment in a bit of art called Pieces of Noon.
+Further, I enjoyed the symbolism* in the piece being distressed and flaky – just like I’ve been feeling lately.
+And I found it interesting that, despite the tenuous-looking base, the overall image seemed stable and solid.
 Almost as if the weight of the top bits were stabilising the rest of the stack.
 (Yeah, I’m not the best at interpreting art, but these were my thoughts and this is my blog so that’s OK.)

 Oh!
 And one more thing!
 As I sat there scribbling my notes with one of my Just Frances pens, a member of the museum’s staff approached me to let me know that using ink pens was not allowed.
 He requested that I use a pencil instead (and kindly handed me one).
 I have never heard of an ink prohibition in a museum before and from the sounds of it, neither have my Facebook friends.
 Have you?
 Or was this just a one-off little quirk?

 [The image with this post is my own rough sketch of the Pieces of Noon piece.
-It’s not nearly as good as the original, but I’m not really an artist so that’s OK!]
+It’s not nearly as good as the original, but I’m not really an artist so that’d OK!]

 * Symbolism, much like horoscopes, makes me laugh in cynicism often because we can all interpret whatever we want out of things.
 It’s all about the spin.
 But, as I said, this is my blog and this is my interpretation!
 You are, of course, welcome to share your own interpretations in the comment section.